taskforcedev/crud-api/README.md

 Trailing slashes will automatically be added so please leave them out.

 ## Usage ##
-The package is built around two controllers, one for Api and one for Admin crud operations.
+The package is built around two controllers, one for Api and one for Admin CRUD operations.

 ### Models ###
 In order to use this package you will need to add a validate($data) method to your models, here is an example of the User model which comes by default with laravel with an implementation of validate.